ExCiteS/communitymaps-help/_en/upload-media-files.md

 Multiple media files can be selected either manually, or by dragging and dropping them on the drop area (modern browsers only).

-Every file is firstly added to the list allowing its name to be changed and an optional description added.
+Before the file is uploaded to our servers it is added to a list of new files.
+You can change the name of a file and add an optional description.
 Each file can then be uploaded individually or all together.

 ![Uploading media files](/images/en/uploading-media-files.png){: .img-responsive .center-block }